bschwarz/udacity-machine-learning-capstone/README.md

-# Machine Learning Engineer Nanodegree
+# Machine Learning Engineer Nanodegree Capstone Project

 ## Proposal
 See the proposal.pdf in this repo for the proposal for this project.